Is Folliculitis Contagious?

 Your doctor or dermatologist can tell you if your specific case of folliculitis is contagious or not.
-They can also give you some advice so you do not spread your folliculitis to other people.
+They can also give you some treatment information so you do not risk the health of others and spread your folliculitis.

 Treatments For Folliculitis

-Treatments of folliculitis vary almost as widely as the symptoms do.
+Treatments of different folliculitis conditions vary almost as widely as the symptoms do.
 Bacterial infections have to be treated differently than viral infections, so do follicles blocked by excess oil.
-A medical doctor or dermatologist can help guide you toward the best treatment options for your specific type of folliculitis.
+A medical doctor or dermatologist can help guide you toward the best treatment and prevention options for your specific type of folliculitis.

 However, there are some general treatments that doctors recommend for the most common types of folliculitis.
 Your doctor will probably recommend the following treatments for your folliculitis: